export function compositeZ(c: Components): number {

 Stop scanning.
 Start trading what already passes.

-The AI Nexural Swing Desk is included on the Pro tier at $47/mo.
+The Nexural Swing Desk is included on the Pro tier at $47/mo.
 Seven-day money-back, no retention call.
 If it isn’t making your prep faster, full refund — we’d rather keep the relationship than the $47.